snowshoestamp/snowshoe-sdk-php/README.md

 # Getting Started

-1. To get the app running, you will need to create an app on our site.
-Go to https://app.snowshoestamp.com/ and Sign In if you have an account or sign up if you don't have one.
-Once you are logged in, click “New App” to create a new one.
+1. To be able to use this SDK tool you need to create an app first.
+You can learn how to [HERE](https://snowshoe.readme.io/v3.0/docs/part-1-create-a-snowshoe-application)

-2. After you have created the new application look at it's settings and you will find 'API Key 1' and 'API Key 2'.
-These can both be used to pass through as the needed param `$api_key` to get stamp data back from our servers.
+2. Make sure you get the API Key that you will need to run requests.
+You can learn more about the API Keys [HERE](https://snowshoe.readme.io/v3.0/docs/part-1-create-a-snowshoe-application#get-api-keys)

-3. The stamp data passed to our servers is encoded in Base64 and then sent through as form-data.
-If you use our snowshoe jquery plugin to capture stamp touch point data ( located here: https://cdn.snowshoestamp.com/snowshoe-jquery/0.3.3/jquery.snowshoe.js ) then you don't have to worry about this because the data passed through will already be encoded.
-In the test page we make we will use mock data of points in Base64 (`W1swLDBdLFszNiwzNl0sWzM2LDBdLFsyMCw0XSxbOCwzNl1d`) to get a stamp return when we send the request.
+3. The stamp data passed to our servers is an array of x,y coordinates.
+These represent the touch points from the stamp that you are trying to get data for.
+If you are using our front-end jquery plugin (more info on this located [HERE](https://snowshoe.readme.io/v3.0/docs/maintained-libraries)) to capture stamp touch point data, then you can just pass that data directly through for the request with no need to change.

 # A Test Page